John Tenniel: Retirement and death

 An ultimate tribute came to an elderly Tenniel as he was knighted for public service in 1893 by Queen Victoria.
 It was the first such honour ever bestowed on an illustrator or cartoonist.
 His fellows saw his knighthood as gratitude for "raising what had been a fairly lowly profession to an unprecedented level of respectability."
 With his knighthood, Tenniel elevated the social status of the black-and-white illustrator, and sparked a new sense of recognition of his profession.
-When he retired in January 1901, Tenniel was honoured with a farewell banquet (on 12 June), at which AJ Balfour, then Leader of the House of Commons, presided, and described Tenniel as "a great artist and a great gentleman".
+When he retired in January 1901, Tenniel was honoured with a farewell banquet (on 12 June), at which Arthur Balfour, then Leader of the House of Commons, presided and described Tenniel as "a great artist and a great gentleman".

-Tenniel died of natural causes on 25 February 1914, three days before his 94th birthday.
-He was buried in Kensal Green Cemetery in London.
+Tenniel died of natural causes aged 93, at his home in West Kensington, London, on 25 February 1914.

+Tenniel's funeral was held on 2 March 1914 and he was buried in Kensal Green Cemetery, London.

 Legacy

 The Punch historian M. H. Spielmann, who knew Tenniel, wrote that the political clout contained in his Punch cartoons was capable of "swaying parties and people, too".
 Two days after his death, The Daily Graphic recalled how Tenniel "had an influence on the political feeling of this time which is hardly measurable....
 While Tenniel was drawing them (his subjects), we always looked to the Punch cartoon to crystallize the national and international situation, and the popular feeling about it—and never looked in vain."
 This social influence resulted from the weekly publishing of his political cartoons over 50 years, whereby Tenniel's fame allowed for a want and need for his particular illustrative work, away from the newspaper.
 Tenniel became not only one of Victorian Britain's most published illustrators, but as a Punch cartoonist one of the "supreme social observers" of British society and an integral component of a powerful journalistic force.
 The New-York Tribune journalist George W. Smalley referred to John Tenniel in 1914 as "one of the greatest intellectual forces of his time, (who) understood social laws and political energies."

 Public exhibitions of Sir John Tenniel's work were held in 1895 and 1900.
 Tenniel was also the author of one of the mosaics, Leonardo da Vinci, in the South Court in the Victoria and Albert Museum.
 His stippled watercolour drawings appeared from time to time in the exhibitions of the Royal Institute of Painters in Water Colours, to which he had been elected in 1874.

 Tenniel Close, a Bayswater street near his former studio, is named after him.
+In 2025 a commemorative plaque was installed on the exterior of Tenniel's house in West Kensington.
+The plaque, which had been commissioned in 1930 by London County Council was originally placed on his house in Maida Vale, but was removed when that building was demolished in the 1950s.
+After 65 years in storage, the plaque was restored and rehung by English Heritage.